SNOO Smart Sleeper for Premature Infants

 The trial protocol does not specify whether you need to stop your baby's current medications.
 However, if your baby has been given sedating agents in the past 24 hours, they cannot participate.

-What data supports the effectiveness of the treatment SNOO Smart Sleeper Bassinet for premature infants?
+What prior data suggests that the SNOO Smart Sleeper is safe for premature infants?

-Is the SNOO Smart Sleeper safe for premature infants?
+What evidence suggests that the SNOO Smart Sleeper is effective for improving sleep and vital signs in premature infants?

 Rakesh Sahni, MD